October 24, 2018

 Pluralism vs. Monism

-However, this time the West may be wrong.
-While the pluralist West may hold an advantage over a monistic East or a Westernized East, it cannot compete with a monistic East that has incorporated the strengths of the West.
-Individuality and sociality are two facets of human nature that must be balanced for the well-being of mankind and society as a whole.
-Neither authoritarianism, which suppresses individual freedom, nor individualism, which denies humanity's shared destiny, coexistence, and interdependence, can foster a cohesive human society.
-A healthy society thrives on fraternity, solidarity, cooperation, and the willingness of individuals to prioritize collective interests over personal ones and work together as a team.
+Yet the global balance of power is shifting.
+While the pluralistic West once held clear advantages, the monistic East—having integrated Western strengths—has rapidly closed the gap and, in many areas, surpassed it.
+Individuality and sociality are both intrinsic dimensions of human nature and must be held in balance.
+Neither authoritarianism, which suppresses individual freedom, nor individualism, which denies humanity’s shared destiny and interdependence, can sustain a cohesive society.
+A successful society is built on fraternity, solidarity, cooperation, and a willingness to subordinate narrow self-interest to collective purpose.
 This is how families function (see Tango and Family Values).
 This is how tango is danced.
-This is how China is growing strong.
+This is how China has grown strong.
 And this is how America can regain its strength.

 September 8, 2018